Chasing Cars: Promotion and release

 Snow Patrol played "Chasing Cars" on an appearance on Late Night with Conan O'Brien.
 The song was also performed as the last live performance on long-running music programme Top of the Pops.
 The band also performed the song when they were the musical guest on 17 March 2007 episode of Saturday Night Live, hosted by Julia Louis-Dreyfus.
 Additionally, the band played the song live in their appearance at Live Earth; on 7 July 2007, this song was performed during the London leg of the Live Earth concert at Wembley Stadium and at Oxegen later on that night in Ireland.

 "Chasing Cars" was heard on the TV show One Tree Hill's third-season finale episode, "The Show Must Go On", which aired in the US on 3 May 2006.
-Several weeks later, the song appeared on the second-season finale of Grey's Anatomy on 15 May 2006, and the song found a larger listening audience and pushed its way onto the download and pop charts in the United States.
+12 days later, the song appeared on the second-season finale of Grey's Anatomy on 15 May 2006, and the song found a larger listening audience and pushed its way onto the download and pop charts in the United States.
 The song was made into a music video for the show, serving as a promotion for its third season.
 The music video shows scenes from the first and second seasons as well as previously unseen scenes from the third season, with clips in-between from the UK music video of the song.
 It was heard again in the eighteenth episode of the show's seventh season on 31 March 2011, along with the cast's cover of Brandi Carlile's "The Story" and The Fray's "How to Save a Life".
 In the UK, it was also used in the 'Best Bits' montage on the live final of the seventh series of Big Brother on 18 August 2006.

 Music video

 Two music videos were made: one for the UK and one for the US.

 In the UK music video, directed by Arni & Kinski, Gary Lightbody lies on the open ground as cameras film him from different angles.
 It starts raining, splashing his face and hands.
 Lightbody enters a pool of water next to him and, at the end of the video, he gets out of the water, rises to his feet and looks up at the camera as it zooms out overhead.

 In the US version, directed by Nick Brandt, Lightbody is shown lying down in busy places while singing.
 People ignore and step over him.
 Among the places he lies are a diner (he sits at a table at the beginning), an intersection in Downtown L.A., the top of an escalator, a subway car, the top of a hill overlooking the Golden State Freeway and, at the end, a bed in a hotel room.
+Unusually, this version removed some parts of the song, including making the beginning shorter.